 In recent years, Leisure Solutions® has taken an active role in developing geotours in the iconic national landscapes of Australia’s Green Cauldron (pictured above), Australia’s Red Centre and the Greater Blue Mountains.

-Leisure Solutions® has also undertaken familiarisation tours in other iconic national landscapes i.e. the Flinders Ranges, Kangaroo Island, Tasmania’s Island Heritage and recently (September 2018) led a Melbourne University geology alumni tour to the Flinders Ranges including the Arkaroola area.
+Leisure Solutions® has also undertaken familiarisation tours in other iconic national landscapes i.e. the Flinders Ranges, Kangaroo Island, Tasmania’s Island Heritage and in September 2018, led a Melbourne University geology alumni tour to the Flinders Ranges including the Arkaroola area.